 About Watershed Natives Nursery

 Native plants are essential for biodiversity, soil health, pollinator habitats, erosion prevention, and reducing nutrient runoff.
 The virtues of native plants are becoming increasingly understood and used to benefit agriculture, rural development, and urban development.
-They are beautiful yet functional!
+They are beautiful and functional!

-Purchasing plants through Watershed Natives not only immediately benefits the natural landscape, but any funds generated go back into the program to support our education and outreach efforts.
+Purchasing plants through Watershed Natives not only benefits the natural landscape, but any funds generated go back into the program to support our education and outreach efforts.
 Activities associated with our plant production, greenhouse operations, agriculture, and soil health are integral parts of the Springfield Public Schools Environmental & Natural Resource College & Career Pathway and Future Farmers of America programs.

 How we got started

-The Darr Family Foundation and Community Foundation of the Ozarks investment provided the start-up capital to kick-start Watershed Natives.
-We intend to build Watershed Natives into a financially sustainable program through plant sales.
-We are excited about the future of this program and grateful to those mentioned here for helping us get going.
-The ongoing collaboration between the Ozark Empire Fair, Springfield Public Schools, Missouri Dept. of Conservation, Springfield, MO, and Watershed has the potential to reach a much larger audience through continued support.
+We are excited about the future of Watershed Natives and grateful for the partners who have provided support.
+The ongoing collaboration between Watershed and the Ozark Empire Fair, Springfield Public Schools, Missouri Dept. of Conservation, Springfield, MO, has given us the potential to reach a much larger audience.

 Blooming Endeavors: